quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 * In the context of a given QUIC connection, the "client's Chosen Version" is the QUIC version of the connection's first flight.

-* The "original version" is the QUIC version of the very first packet the client sends to the server.
+* The "Original Version" is the QUIC version of the very first packet the client sends to the server.
 If version negotiation spans multiple connections (see
-  {{connections}}), the original version is equal to the client's Chosen Version of the first QUIC connection.
+  {{connections}}), the Original Version is equal to the client's Chosen Version of the first QUIC connection.

-* The "negotiated version" is the QUIC version in use on the connection once the version negotiation process completes.
+* The "Negotiated Version" is the QUIC version in use on the connection once the version negotiation process completes.

 * The "Maximum Segment Lifetime" (MSL) represents the time a QUIC packet can